hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 If you are using the Spring Boot default Jackson configuration, it will be activated by default when the application starts up.

-But f you customized a `ObjectMapper` bean in your configuration, the autoconfiguration of `ObjectMapper` is disabled.
-You have to install `JsonComponentModule` manually, else the `@JsonComponent` annotated bean will not be discovered at all.
+But if you customized a `ObjectMapper` bean in your configuration, the autoconfiguration of `ObjectMapper` is disabled.
+You have to install `JsonComponentModule` manually, else the `@JsonComponent` beans will not be scanned at all.

     @Bean
     public Jackson2ObjectMapperBuilder objectMapperBuilder(JsonComponentModule jsonComponentModule) {